Ursula Stenzel

 Ursula Stenzel (born 22 September 1945 in Leopoldstadt, Vienna) is an Austrian politician who was a Member of the European Parliament (MEP) from 1996 to 2006.
 Until September 2015, she was a member of the Austrian People's Party.
-She is also a former member of the bureau of the European People's Party, and sat on the European Parliament's Committee on Foreign Affairs.
+She was also a former member of the bureau of the European People's Party, and sat on the European Parliament's Committee on Foreign Affairs.

-She is also chair of the delegation for relations with the Korean Peninsula, a member of the Subcommittee on Security and Defence, and a substitute for the Committee on Budgetary Control and the Committee on Employment and Social Affairs.
+As MEP, she was also chair of the delegation for relations with the Korean Peninsula, a member of the Subcommittee on Security and Defence, and a substitute for the Committee on Budgetary Control and the Committee on Employment and Social Affairs.

 Stenzel has been Bezirksvorsteherin (district mayor) of Innere Stadt, Vienna's 1st district and old town, from 2005 until she stepped down in 2015.
 Her successor as district mayor is Markus Figl (ÖVP).

 Family

 Stenzel was born in a Catholic family of Jewish descent.
 Her father was engineer of the North railway, Stenzels mother was the daughter of a hazzan and granddaughter of a rabbi, both from the synagogue in the Rotensterngasse in Leopoldstadt, the second municipal district of Vienna.